jessicacristinams/jessicacristinams/README.md

-#                                                       👋 Hey, you can call me Jess 👩‍
+#                                                       👋 Hey there, you can call me Jess 👩‍

 ### Data Science and Back-end enthusiast, dog lover and singer in my spare time ✨